--It is not entirely clear what is causing T_f he smaller temperature response in the SO experiments; we believe it is mainly caused by the model's is caused by a cold bias over land (Table 4Table 4, see discussion below).
-The cold bias over the continents is not which cannot be adequately controlled by the adjusted ocean Q_f -fluxes.
+It is not entirely clear what is causing the smaller temperature response in the SO experiments, but; we believe that it canis mainly be attributed tocaused by the model's cold biasover the continents (Table 4, see discussion below)which.
+The cold bias over the continents is not adequately controlled by the adjusted ocean

+- 20 Q_f -fluxes.
 As shown in the supplement (Tables S3 and S4 as well as Fig. S5 and S7), the fully coupled model has a pronounced negative temperature bias which is stronger over continents than oceans.
-This can be related to generally underestimated cloudiness and to the strong vertical overturning circulation in the Atlantic Ocean (Figs. S14 in the supplement, and Fig. 4) which efficiently transfers heat into the deep ocean (Fig. 3) leaving less for ground surface heating.
-These properties are carried over to the SO model by the cloud properties of the atmospheric model and by the fluxes used to calibrate the future scenario states.

-The time-evolution of the global-mean near-surface temperature response to 1.5 K and 2.0 K warming in NorESM1-Happi is shown alongside the response for the Arctic region (area poleward of 65 deg^oN) in Fig. 7.
-The temperature response is clearly amplified inover the Arctic compared to the global mean.
+This can be related to generally underestimated cloudiness and to the strong vertical-meridional overturning circulation in the Atlantic Ocean (Figs. S14 in the supplement, and Fig. 4), which efficiently transfers heat into the deep ocean (Fig. 3) leaving less for ground surface heating.
+These properties are carried over to the SO model by the cloud 25 properties of the atmospheric model and by the fluxes used to calibrate the future scenario states. - The time-evolution of the global-mean near-surface temperature response to 1.5 K and 2.0 K warming in NorESM1-Happi is shown alongside the response for the Arctic region (area poleward of 65-°N) in Fig. 7.
+The temperature response is clearly amplified in the Arctic compared to the global mean.
 The ratio of the polar to the global near-surface temperature response defines the polar amplification factor (PAF; Table 3Table 3).
+The - 30

-The PAF is considerably larger in the Arctic than in the Antarctic, consistent with polar amplification being more pronounced in the NH.
-The Arctic amplification (NH-PAF) is furthermore stronger in the 1.5 K than in the 2.0 K warming scenarios.
+PAF is considerably larger in the Arctic than in the Antarctic, consistent with polar amplification being more pronounced in the NH.
+The Arctic amplification (NH-PAF) is, furthermore, stronger in the 1.5 K than in the 2.0 K warming scenarios.

-The Arctic amplification is enhanced in the experiments with an active ocean components.
-Compared to NorESM1-HappiAMIP, the Arctic amplification is 27 % stronger in the 1.5 K warmer world in NorESM1-HappiSO and 54 % stronger in NorESM1-Happi.
+The Arctic amplification is enhanced in the experiments with an active ocean component.
+Compared to NorESM1-HappiAMIP, the Arctic amplification is 27 % stronger in the 1.5 K warmer world in NorESM1-

+HappiSO and 54 % stronger in NorESM1-Happi.
 With the additional 0.5 K warming the Arctic amplification is moreover 19 % and 46 % stronger in the SO and the fully coupled model than in the AMIP model.